-- Within Astbury sympathetic, well designed and environmentally sustainable development should be permitted, such as the conversion of buildings or small scale developments of up to 2 dwellings - Development should not exceed the capacity of existing services and infrastructure unless the required improvements can be made - The local community is best placed to understand its needs for local services and specific housing requirements.
+- Within Astbury sympathetic, well designed and environmentally sustainable development should be permitted, such as the conversion of buildings or infilling of a small gap with up to 2 dwellings - Development should not exceed the capacity of existing services and infrastructure unless the required improvements can be made - The local community is best placed to understand its needs for local services and specific housing requirements.
 Neighbourhood Plans and other mechanisms including Community Right to Build Orders and Rural Exception Sites aim to satisfy these needs.
 Any developments in Astbury should be of a scale and design that respects the character of the Conservation Area and the rural setting - Delivering a choice of homes to meet local needs, including low cost market housing where appropriate, will be important and the community recognises that a small amount of sustainable housing development in scale and character with the settlement to reflect Policy PG2 in the emerging Local Plan, will need to be accommodated over the Plan period and it is against this background and the views of the community that the housing policies have been formulated.
-In the context of this plan "local need" is that identified in the latest parish housing needs survey or, if out of date, the most appropriate objectively assessed review of housing in the future as carried out by Cheshire East Council.
+In the context of this plan "local need" is defined as accommodating households who are either current residents in Cheshire East or have an existing family or employment connection in the parishes